-Antero Midstream's payment of principal and interest on any indebtedness will reduce its cash distributions on the IDRs, thereby reducing our cash available for distribution on our common shares.
+Antero Midstream's payment of principal and interest on any indebtedness will reduce its cash distributions to us, thereby reducing our cash available for distribution on our common shares.
 Antero Midstream's revolving credit facility and the indenture governing Antero Midstream's outstanding senior notes will limit our ability to pay distributions to our shareholders during an event of default or if an event of default would result from the distribution.

-For more information regarding Antero Midstream's debt agreements, please read "Management's Discussion and Analysis of Financial Condition and Results of Operations-Antero Midstream's Capital Resources and Liquidity."
+For more information regarding Antero Midstream's debt agreements, please read "Antero Midstream's Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."
 For more information regarding risks related to Antero Midstream's debt agreements, please see "-Risks Related to Antero Midstream's Business-"Restrictions in Antero Midstream's revolving credit facility and its other debt agreements could adversely affect its business, financial condition, results of operations and ability to make quarterly cash distributions to its unitholders."